micharbet/CLE/doc/HOWTO.md

 `-l` pass the output into 'less' command
-`-f` instead of issued commands prints out visited folders `-n` narrow output - omit timestamp leave more space for commands
+`-f` instead of issued commands prints out visited folders `-n` narrow output - omit timestamp leave more space for commands `-m` my commands only, exclude other CLE user's entries that may
+     appear in multi-admin environment

 Examples:
 - `hh -sc tar` - this prints out only successful 'tar' commands without rich